U029F

 What U029F means

 U029F is set when the powertrain or vehicle control network loses serial data communication with the Fuel Cell Control Module (FCCM).
-This code is applicable to hydrogen fuel-cell electric vehicles (FCEVs), where the FCCM manages the fuel cell stack, hydrogen supply regulation, air compressor, coolant circuit, and high-voltage output to the drive system.
-The FCCM is a safety-critical node because loss of control over the fuel cell stack could result in unsafe hydrogen pressure, thermal runaway, or uncontrolled high-voltage output.
+This code applies to hydrogen fuel-cell electric vehicles (FCEVs), where the FCCM manages the fuel cell stack, hydrogen supply regulation, the air compressor, the coolant circuit, and high-voltage output to the drive system.
+The FCCM is a safety-critical node because loss of control over the fuel cell stack could result in unsafe hydrogen pressure or uncontrolled high-voltage output.

-When the gateway or powertrain manager cannot receive FCCM messages, most FCEV calibrations command an immediate or near-immediate transition to battery-only propulsion and reduce available power to what the traction battery alone can supply.
-The vehicle may continue to operate at reduced range and performance, but hydrogen flow to the stack is typically shut off as a safety measure until communication is restored.
+When the gateway or powertrain manager cannot receive FCCM messages within the expected time window, most FCEV calibrations command a transition to battery-only propulsion and reduce available power to what the traction battery alone can supply.
+The vehicle may continue at reduced range and performance, but hydrogen flow to the stack is typically shut off as a safety measure until communication is restored.

 Diagnosis on FCEV platforms must follow manufacturer safety precautions for high-voltage systems and hydrogen handling.
 Confirm that high-voltage isolation and hydrogen supply shutdown procedures are observed before probing FCCM wiring.
-Common causes include bus wiring faults, FCCM power supply interruptions, and -- on early FCEV platforms -- cooling system faults that cause the FCCM to enter a protective shutdown and cease bus communication.
+Common causes include bus wiring faults, FCCM power supply interruptions, and, on some platforms, cooling system faults that drive the FCCM into a protective shutdown where it ceases bus communication.

 Common causes